Finance isn’t high on many sixth formers’ priorities.

 A leading UK bank has changed all that.

 As a result of Populus research, the bank has overhauled its engagement and retainment strategies for the next generation of banking consumers.

 The transition from school days to university can be a challenging one.
-But bank that supports students through this time, is likely to garner longer term loyalty.
+But banks that support students through this time, are likely to garner longer term loyalty.